“Leave Them Alone. They Don’t Owe You Anything.” Giovonnie Samuels Defends Nickelodeon Co-Stars After 'Quiet On Set'

 GS: Should Amanda Bynes or Ariana Grande speak up?
 No. It's completely their choice.
 It's their story to tell.
 And they probably don't wanna go back, and that's completely okay.
 They're gonna talk when they're ready.
 And personally, leave them alone, because they don’t owe you anything.

-People don’t understand how retraumatizing it can be to revisit something like this.
+People don’t understand how re-traumatising it can be to revisit something like this.

 GS: The spotlight is being thrown back on you, and you don’t know how people are going to respond.
 And with social media now, it's in real-time, so the tides can turn very easily.
 People are with you one day and against you the next.